AnupamPrakash/SmartIndiaHackathon2020/README.md

 # Inspiration
 Inspiration for this project came from the Smart India Hackathon 2020 problem statement.
 The idea behind this project was to build a mobile application which could enable concerned officials about financial news updates.
 # Working Model
-The working model of this project is divided into three sections.
+The working model of this project is divided into five sections.
-Maintaining user details and authentication.
+- Maintaining user details and authentication.
-Fetching current financial news as soon as they bubble up.
+- Fetching current financial news as soon as they bubble up.
-Managing news articles and storing them on the server.
+- Managing news articles and storing them on the server.
-Broadcasting news articles to concerned people.
+- Broadcasting news articles to concerned people.
-Maintaining shared and favourite articles as per user for a personalised experience.
+- Maintaining shared and favourite articles as per user for a personalised experience.
 # Implementation
 The implementation of this project is done using Android, NewsAPI and Google Firebase.
 Following is the explanation at each stage of how the implementation is done.